non-bin/GoLabel-Automator/README.md

 - Plug in your printer
 - Run `run.bat` to start the application
 - If SmartScreen pops up, press `More Info` then `Run Anyway`
-- Connect to the server at at the address shown on the output window, either on the same machine or on a different machine on the same network
+- Connect to the server at the address shown on the output window, either on the same machine or on a different machine on the same network

 ## For HowTo, Configuration, and Troubleshooting, See [The Wiki](../../wiki)